 I feed the ducks at the barn, since they won’t stop eating grain if it’s free choice, little buggers.
 I’m already going to the barn to refill the pigs’ bucket and check on the goat bucks, the only animals who actually live at the barn.

 While I’m filling up the pigs’ bucket, I fill up another with grain for the ducks and a small amount to throw to the bucks.
 The ducks wait outside the barn and I just toss it, though we’re talking about putting a gutter or PVC pipe feeder right outside to keep it up off the ground.

 I also collect eggs while I’m in the barn, or send kids out to collect later in the day if I get to chores too early.

 We have several barn cats.
 They are good mousers but we also feed them free choice cat food.
-Chickens, skunks and raccoons also appreciate cat food, so we devised an everything-but-cat-proof feeder from a wire dog crate, a cat door from Amazon and a scrap piece of plywood.
+Chickens, skunks and raccoons also appreciate cat food, so we devised an everything-but-cat-proof feeder from a wire dog crate, a cat door and a scrap piece of plywood.
 This crate is raised up to counter level on an existing table we had out in the barn.
 Once a month, we drop in a new bag, cut the top open and walk away.
 The only trouble we’ve ever had with this system is this last summer when we switched to Kirkland cat food, which is evidently higher quality than any other brand we’ve used because it attracted the bees in swarms.
 We set up a bee trap right there to help cut down on bees.